coderefinery/workshop-intro/README.md

 ## Who is CodeRefinery for?

-- You've been a researcher for a while, you code all the time but your main job isn't coding.
+- You've been a researcher for a while, you code often but your main job isn't coding.
 You've never quite learned best practices.
 - You work on projects with many people, but can't really share your